AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 **Note 2:** If the index is not specified, this method affects all levels.

-There is an alternative way to access the elements of the last level (leaves): you can use the {api:anychart.charts.Sunburst#level}leaves(){api} method.
+There is also an alternative way to access the elements of the last level (leaves): you can use the {api:anychart.charts.Sunburst#level}leaves(){api} method.

-The available settings of levels and leaves can be found here: {api:anychart.core.sunburst.Level}anychart.core.sunburst.Level{api}.
-For example, you can enable/disable them or set their thickness by calling {anychart.core.sunburst.Level#enabled}enabled(){api} or {api:anychart.core.sunburst.Level#thickness}thickness(){api}.

-To learn how to configure the labels of levels and leaves, see the [Labels and Tooltips](#labels_and_tooltips) section of this article.
+Here are the available settings of levels and leaves: {api:anychart.core.sunburst.Level}anychart.core.sunburst.Level{api}.
+For example, you can enable/disable them or set their thickness by calling {api:anychart.core.sunburst.Level#enabled}enabled(){api} or {api:anychart.core.sunburst.Level#thickness}thickness(){api}.To learn how to configure the labels of levels and leaves, see the [Labels and Tooltips](#labels_and_tooltips) section of this article.

 In this sample, there is a Sunburst chart with the first level hidden and the thickness of leaves modified: